Wyoming Court Records

 Contesting a Traffic Ticket in Wyoming

-Choosing to contest the ticket is an exercise of the defendant’s right to a trial.
-The defendant may need to enter a Not Guilty plea with the appropriate court.
+Choosing to contest the ticket is an exercise of the defendant's right to a trial.
+The defendant must enter a Not Guilty plea with the appropriate court.
 The plea should be entered on or before the court date indicated on the ticket.
-The plea can be entered by mailing the completed citation copy to the Court or appearing in court on the date and entering the plea in person.
-After the plea has been received and accepted, a date may be assigned for the pre-trial conference- this is at the discretion of the court and not usually assigned for lesser offenses- or trial.
+The plea can be entered by mailing the completed citation copy to the court, appearing on the date, or entering the plea in person.
+After the plea has been received and accepted, a date may be assigned for the pre-trial conference- at the court's discretion and not usually assigned for lesser offenses- or trial.

 What to Expect in a Wyoming Traffic Court

-If a pre-trial conference is scheduled, then the defendant may have the opportunity to meet with a prosecutor to work out a plea agreement, which usually necessitates the defendant pleading guilty to a lesser charge.
-If the defendant is unable to reach a plea agreement with the prosecutor, then the case proceeds to trial.
-At the trial, the judge may hear arguments from both sides, review any evidence presented and listen to witnesses.
+If a pre-trial conference is scheduled, the defendant may have the opportunity to meet with a prosecutor to work out a plea agreement, which usually necessitates the defendant pleading guilty to a lesser charge.
+The case proceeds to trial if the defendant cannot reach a plea agreement with the prosecutor.
+At the trial, the judge may hear arguments from both sides, review any evidence presented, and listen to witnesses.
 After the trial, the judge may render a verdict.
-If the defendant is found guilty, the court may administer the sentence and the defendant becomes liable for the fines and penalties awarded.
-A report of the conviction may be sent to the DoT and noted on the driver’s record.
+If the defendant is found guilty, the court may impose the sentence, and the defendant becomes liable for the fines and penalties awarded.
+A report of the conviction may be sent to the DoT and noted on the driver's record.
 Based on the nature of the offense, this could lead to a license suspension.
-If the verdict is Not Guilty, then the case is dismissed and the defendant is freed on the charges.
+If the verdict is Not Guilty, the case is dismissed and the defendant is freed from the charges.

-If the offense requires a court appearance, then the defendant should appear in court on the scheduled day regardless of the plea to be entered.
-Failure to attend any scheduled court date could result in an arrest warrant being issued, additional fines or a license suspension.
-Be sure to reschedule any date with the court in which the date is inconvenient.
+If the offense requires a court appearance, the defendant should appear on the scheduled day regardless of the plea to be entered.
+Failure to attend any scheduled court date could result in an arrest warrant being issued, additional fines, or a license suspension.
+Be sure to reschedule any inconvenient date with the court.

 How Do I Find Wyoming Traffic Court Records?

 Wyoming traffic court records are available in the courts where the records are located and can be accessed by submitting a request to the appropriate Clerk of the Court.
-If the case was heard in Circuit Court, then the request may be submitted to the Clerk of the Circuit Court (where the case was heard), and if the case was heard in Municipal Court, the request may be submitted to the Clerk of the Municipal Court.
-If the requestor requires the court to search for the records and send them, then there may be an applicable fee.
-There is no fee required if the requestor visits the court and searches for the records unless copies are required.
+If the case was heard in Circuit Court, then the request may be forwarded to the Clerk of the Circuit Court (where the case was heard), and if the case was heard in Municipal Court, the request may be submitted to the Clerk of the Municipal Court.
+If the requester requires the court to search for the records and send them, then there may be an applicable fee.
+No fee is required if the requester visits the court and searches for the records unless copies are needed.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide: